Rachel DiResto

 - Baton Rouge Green (Board of Directors)

-- Baton Rouge Gallery (Board of Directors)
+- Baton Rouge General Foundation (Board of Directors)

-- Front Yard Bikes (Board of Directors)
+- Front Yard Bikes (Former Board Member)

 - Forum 35 (Former Board Member)